rexept/gif-haven/README.md

 # Gif Haven
 Search & stash gifs from GIPHY

-# Instruction to run locally
+# Instructions to run locally
 Create a .env file with GIPHY_API_KEY specified.\
 Example for linux:
 ```bash